c3rb3ru5d3d53c/binlex-rs/README.md

 [disassembler.sweep]
 enabled = true
 ```

+If the command-line options are not enough the configuration file provides the most granular control of all options.

 If you wish to override the default configuration file and specify another configuration file use the command-line parameter.